-Special Needs Trust protects child's benefits eligibility and addresses ongoing care
+Special Needs Trust protects child's benefits and ongoing care

 Why Would Someone Need a Special Needs Trust?

 Many well-intentioned parents don't realize that an inheritance may cause many problems for their disabled or special needs child.

 Under current Federal law, any inheritance of more than $2,000 disqualifies individuals with disabilities from most federal needs based assistance, including Supplemental Security Income (SSI) and Medicaid.
 Benefits from state public assistance programs may also be affected.A Special Needs Trust, however, offers a means of protecting your child's eligibility for these benefits, while addressing the ongoing care and needs of your disabled or special needs child.

 What are the Advantages of a Special Needs Trust?

 The primary advantage a Special Needs Trust offers over a direct gift or inheritance is that, if arranged properly, the assets in the trust do not actually belong to the beneficiary.
 In this way, the trust can provide benefits to an individual but not cause the individual who has a disability to be disqualified from government programs.

 A Special Needs Trust holds title to property for the benefit of a child or adult who has a disability.